Skip to content

 • CONCAT: creates a new string by concatenating the input strings

-• SUBSTR: this function requires two parameters: a string and an integer index.
+• SUBSTR: this function requires the following parameters: a string and an integer index.
 The function returns the substring that starts at the given index and extends to the end of the string.
+Optionally, the length of the substring can be supplied via a third parameter.

 • STRAFTER: takes two string parameters A and B, and returns the substring of A that follows the first occurrence of B in A. For example, STRAFTER("3.14",".") is "14".